 What does @ mean in tweets and how should I use it?

 The @ symbol indicates a username of another Twitter user.
 Use the @ whenever you mention another user in a tweet, as it could help draw eyeballs to your tweet, your account and the content you are linking to.
 For example, if you tweet a story about high school football injuries from illegal hits, you may ask, "Wonder what @NFLfootballinfo would think about this high school #football story?"

 What are the other features in the “share with friends” function on our websites?

 Along with the option to link stories to your Facebook account and to tweet headlines, the share function includes options to share stories on Google Buzz (google.com/buzz — Google's social media platform) and Digg (digg.com), a social news website that allows users to rank submitted stories by “Digg”-ing or burying them.
 Both Google Buzz and Digg are ways, like Facebook and Twitter, to increase reader engagement and help drive traffic to your websites.

 If you choose to use Google Buzz, you must create an account and public profile for your newspaper, similar to what you would do in Facebook.
 (You can add photos, contact information, background.)
 The Google Buzz strategy is similar to Facebook.
 You should post similar content (headlines and reader callouts) and take an interactive approach, asking your followers their opinion on your content.
 You should also promote Google Buzz in print and online to build a following.

-Page 5 of 5 - How should I use Digg?
+How should I use Digg?